adamtilson/adamtilson.github.io/lecture/lec-05/markdown.md

 - Sometimes with induction, it's easier to solve a tougher problem!
     - What is a "harder" formulation of this same problem which gives us more freedom?
     - e.g. with the tile puzzle - placing the empty square in ANY square rather than a Center square
-    - This gave us more freedom in how we could use the inductive hypothesis P(n)
+    - This gave us more freedom in how we could use the inductive hypothesis $P(k)$
 ---
 ## 8 Puzzle
 ![](8-puzzle.png)